devleaks/cockpitdecks-docs/docs/Resources.md

 # Fonts

-Font files need to be placed in the `deckconfig/resources/fonts` folder.
+Font files available to all decks are in the `deckconfig/resources/fonts` folder.

 Font files must be either Truetype fonts (TTF) or Opentype fonts (OTF).